arivictor/intentional-architecture-in-python/book/3-tdd.md

 **Green.** Test passes.

+**What did making this test pass reveal?**

+- We needed an `is_premium()` method on Member (encapsulation of the membership type check)
+- FitnessClass needs both `_bookings` and `_waitlist` as separate collections
+- The `book_class` function has branching logic based on class fullness and member type

+This is simple code, but it works.
+We resisted the urge to over-engineer.
+We didn't create a "WaitlistStrategy" or "MembershipTypeFactory."
+We wrote the simplest code that makes the test pass.

+Now we can refactor with confidence because the test proves the behavior works.

 ### Step 3: Refactor

 The `book_class` function is getting complex.
 It has multiple responsibilities: checking capacity, handling waitlists, deducting credits.
 Let's split it.